Bid/Job Announcement Sanitation Clerk DSS

 • Must have the permanent use of an automobile that is properly insured, including a clause specifically insuring the City of Chicago from accident liability

-This position requires applicants to successfully pass a skills assessment test and complete an interview.
-Test results will be sent out by the Department of Human Resources after test results have been compiled and analyzed.
-Applicants who receive a passing score on the test will be selected to interview.
-The interviewed candidate(s) receiving a passing score on the test and possessing the qualifications best suited to fulfill the responsibilities of the position, based on the oral interview and written exercise, will be selected for hire.
+This position requires applicants to successfully pass a skills test and complete an interview.
+The test results will be sent out by the Department of Human Resources after the test results have been analyzed and compiled.
+Candidates who pass the exam will be selected for an interview.
+The interviewed bidders receiving a passing score on the exam and possessing the qualifications best suited to fulfill the responsibilities of the position will be selected in seniority order according to the collective bargaining agreement.

 ALL REFERENCES TO POLITICAL SPONSORSHIP OR RECOMMENDATION MUST BE OMITTED FROM ANY AND ALL APPLICATION MATERIALS SUBMITTED FOR CITY EMPLOYMENT.

-The City of Chicago is an Equal Employment Opportunity and Military Friendly Employer
+City of Chicago is an Equal Employment and Military Friendly Employer

 Chicago Department of Aviation

-These positions are open to the general public and to all current city employees covered under the terms of the City’s collective bargaining agreement with LABORERS INTL UNION OF N.A., LOCAL 1001 – BU # 54.
+This position is open to the public and all current City employees covered under the City’s collective bargaining agreement with LABORERS INTERNATIONAL UNION OF NORTH AMERICA LOCAL 1001 (BARGAINING UNIT 54).
+Only employees in City job titles in this bargaining unit are eligible to bid.

 1. Check the box on your profile titled “Currently employed by the City of Chicago”